• English

 Although Cairo had many locations where different buildings were run down, and the owners of these structures never rebuilt them, Egyptian ruler Mohamed Ali chose Shubra as the site of his palace.
 He paid attention to the empty lands that ran parallel to the Nile to the north of the city and away from the center of Cairo and was charmed by the relatively new neighborhood of Shubra.

-The reason why Mohamed Ali rejected the idea of taking a piece of land inside Cairo to build his palace was that he didn't want the Egyptian people to have a negative image of him if he took the lands that belonged to other citizens near the downtown core.
+Mohamed Ali rejected the idea of taking a piece of land inside Cairo to build his palace because he didn't want the Egyptian people to have a negative image of him if he took the lands that belonged to other citizens near the downtown core.
 Another reason is believed to be that Mohamed Ali wanted to construct his palace in a calm district away from the evil plots that the Mamluks were planning against him because he wanted to have a sense of security in his house.
-All of these reasons encouraged Mohamed Ali to construct his marvelous palace in Shubra.
+These reasons encouraged Mohamed Ali to construct his marvelous palace in Shubra.
 The building work started in 1808 and was completed in 1809.

 Construction And Design Of The Palace

 The architecture of the Palace of Mohamed Ali in Shubra was designed following a new style that was not known in Egypt at the time.
-The wide piece of land that was used to construct the palace allowed for beautiful gardens as well, a style that was imported from Turkey, especially from the palaces erected on the shores of the Bosporus Strait and the Marmara Sea in the time of the Ottomans.
+The vast piece of land used to construct the palace allowed for beautiful gardens as well, a style imported from Turkey, especially from the palaces erected on the shores of the Bosporus Strait and the Marmara Sea in the time of the Ottomans.

-The architectural design of the palaces in Turkey consisted of a huge, beautiful garden surrounded by large defensive walls, with only a few entrance gates in order to monitor them in the best way possible.
-Many structures were built all over this garden and some of these had specific architectural characteristics.
-These were called Hans or Saraya in the Turkish language or kiosks in the English language, a word that was originally imported from the Latin language.
+The architectural design of the palaces in Turkey consisted of a vast, beautiful garden surrounded by large defensive walls, with only a few entrance gates to monitor them in the best way possible.
+Many structures were built all over this garden; some had specific architectural characteristics.
+These were called Hans or Saraya in the Turkish language or kiosks in the English language, a word initially imported from the Latin language.

-Among the most famous palaces in Istanbul, which Mohamed Ali copied many architectural features from in his palace in Shubra, is Topkapi Palace in Istanbul, which was the seat of the Ottoman Empire for a very long period of time.
+Among the most famous palaces in Istanbul, which Mohamed Ali copied many architectural features from in his palace in Shubra, is Topkapi Palace in Istanbul, which was the seat of the Ottoman Empire for a very long period.

-The first structure that was constructed in the palace complex of Mohamed Ali in Shubra is a small villa that was built as a residence.
-It has a number of wooden buildings that serve as offices for the employees and places for guards to stay.
+The first structure constructed in the palace complex of Mohamed Ali in Shubra is a small villa built as a residence.
+It has several wooden buildings that serve as offices for the employees and places for guards to stay.
 There was also an adjoined harbor structure for ships on the Nile to dock at.
-Unfortunately, however, the whole structure was actually removed in the ruling period of King Farouk (the last king of Egypt) in the 1930s to make way for the new Cairo-Alexandria Agricultural Road.
+Unfortunately, however, the whole structure was removed in the ruling period of King Farouk (the last king of Egypt) in the 1930s to make way for the new Cairo-Alexandria Agricultural Road.

 Construction Of The Fountain Villa

 The Fountain Villa was added to the palace complex in 1821.
-It was designed and built by French architects and is the oldest section of the palace that remains today.
-In 1836, the Jabalaya Villa was also constructed in the palace.
-This structure, which remains until today, was constructed on top of an artificial scalar hill that had a square base with each side eight meters long.
+French architects designed and built it, and it is the oldest section of the palace that remains today.
+In 1836, the Jabalaya Villa was also constructed in the castle.
+This structure, which remains until today, was built on top of an artificial scalar hill that had a square base with each side eight meters long.

-A small garden was planted on each step of this scalar hill which irrigated the waterwheel tower that was constructed to provide the gardens and the villa with fresh water.
+A small garden was planted on each step of this scalar hill, which irrigated the waterwheel tower constructed to provide the gardens and the villa with fresh water.

-Moreover, the Palace of Mohamed Ali in Shubra also had the first modern system of lighting in Egypt.
-This system was first established in England in 1820, and Mohamed Ali called the engineer who invented it to make sure he had the special equipment and infrastructure needed.
-For this reason, a gas laboratory was built near the Nile to provide the palace with the energy needed to be lit with a modern lighting system.
+Moreover, the Palace of Mohamed Ali in Shubra also had Egypt's first modern lighting system.
+This system was first established in England in 1820, and Mohamed Ali called the engineer who invented it to ensure he had the special equipment and infrastructure needed.
+For this reason, a gas laboratory was built near the Nile to provide the palace with the energy required to be lit with a modern lighting system.

 Buildings Still In The Palace Complex Of Mohamed Ali